tangalbert919/iNDS/README.md

 ## Requirements:
 * iOS 8.1 or above (iOS 9.0 if you are compiling from the master branch).
-* Your device must be 64-bit (iPad Air, iPad Mini 2, iPhone 5S, iPod 6G, and everything newer than these).
-* Your device must have 512 MB of RAM or more (which doesn't matter because that only affects some 32-bit devices).
+* Your device must have 512 MB of RAM or more (which means the iPhone 3GS, iPad 1, the iPod 5G, and anything older).
 * If you're compiling from source code, you need an Apple computer or a virtual hard disk and a program to run said hard disk.
 Please refer to this [wiki](https://github.com/WilliamLCobb/iNDS/wiki) for instructions on compiling the program.

 ## Issues: